 - 2.1 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.2 Staff refers to all those working for or on behalf of the College, full or part time, temporary or permanent, in either a paid or voluntary capacity. - 2.3 Child includes everyone under the age of 18 or 25 if a care leaver. - 2.4 Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, adoptive parents and local authority (LA) corporate parents. - 2.5 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Acting to enable all children to have the best outcomes.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.2 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity. - 2.3 Child includes everyone under the age of 18 or 25 if a care leaver. - 2.4 Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, adoptive parents and local authority (LA) corporate parents. - 2.5 Safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Acting to enable all children to have the best outcomes.